SVF-tools/SVF-Python/README.md

 We should make sure the some environment variables are set correctly.

 - `LLVM_DIR`: same to the `LLVM_DIR` in SVF
 - `CMAKE_PREFIX_PATH`: You should try to find out the pybind installation dir and get its cmake toolkit folder.
-You can run `python -m pybind11 --cmakedir`.
+You can run `python3 -m pybind11 --cmakedir`.
 For example, the path maybe `~/.pyenv/versions/3.12.6/lib/python3.12/site-packages/pybind11/share/cmake/pybind11`

 Then you should replace the cmake variables in the following command.
 ```angular2html